syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 ## Tooltip for the bubbles

 It is used to clearly indicate the bubble information on the tap or click.
-By default, the bubble tooltip text is based on [`shapeDataField`] values.
+By default, the bubble tooltip text is based on [`shapeDataField`] value of the respective shape.

 You can use the [`bubbleTooltipTextMapper`] for changing the text of the bubble tooltip.